probmods/probmods2/exercises/03-conditioning.md

 ## Exercise 1: Conditioning and prior manipulation

-In the earlier [Medical Diagnosis]({{site.baseurl}}/chapters/02-generative-models.html#example-causal-models-in-medical-diagnosis) section we suggested understanding the patterns of symptoms for a particular disease by changing the prior probability of the disease such that it is always true.
+In the earlier [Medical Diagnosis]({{site.baseurl}}/chapters/02-generative-models.html#example-causal-models-in-medical-diagnosis) section we suggested understanding the patterns of symptoms for a particular disease by changing the prior probability of the disease such that it is always true (also called the *do* operator).

-a) For this example, does this procedure give the same answers as using `Infer` to *condition* on the disease being true?
+a) For this example, does intervening on the program in this way have the same effect as *conditioning* on the disease being true?
+What about the casual dependency makes this case?

-b) Why would this procedure give different answers than conditioning for more general hypotheticals?
-Construct an example where these are different.
+b) Why would intervening have a different effect than conditioning for more general hypotheticals?
+Construct an example where they differ.
 Then translate this into a WebPPL model and show that manipulating the prior gives different answers than manipulating the observation.
-Hint: think about changing the prior versus observing a variable that has a causal parent.
+(Hint: think about the effect of intervening vs. conditioning on a variable that has a **causal parent** on that parent.)

 ## Exercise 2: Computing marginals